google/comprehensive-rust/src/chromium/adding-third-party-crates/checking-in.md

 * Crate code in `//third_party/rust/chromium_crates_io`
 * Metadata (`BUILD.gn` and `README.chromium`) in `//third_party/rust/<crate>/<version>`

-Please also add an `OWNERS` file there.
+Please also add an `OWNERS` file in the latter location.

 You should land all this, along with your `Cargo.toml` and `gnrt_config.toml` changes, into the Chromium repo.